chi-0828/UpPipe/README.md

 - [UPMEM SDK](https://sdk.upmem.com/2021.3.0/index.html)

 ## Hardware/System Prerequisites
-The project has to be run on a system equipped with UPMEM DRAM Processing Units (DPUs), and the system requires installing the [UPMEM SDK](https://sdk.upmem.com/2021.3.0/index.html)
+The project has to be run on a system equipped with UPMEM DRAM Processing Units (DPUs), and the kernel system requires installing the [UPMEM SDK](https://sdk.upmem.com/2021.3.0/index.html)

 ## Start
 ```=shell